kirokuan/Amana/README.md

 Amana
 =====

 Assignment of Interview.
-Implement the effect of http://amana.jp/
+Implement the effect of http://amana.jp/.
+This was implemented in 2012.3

 Demo
 =====